AdnanHodzic/codename-wings/README.md

 ansible-playbook prometheus.yml -i hosts -b -u ubuntu
 ```

-After Ansible play has finished running, Prometheus will be up and running.
+After Ansible play has finished, Prometheus will be up and running.

+If you updated your DNS record as suggested in [Server deployment with Terraform](https://github.com/AdnanHodzic/codename-wings#server-deployment-with-terraform) Prometheus will be accessible from your domain on port 9090, in my case: http://prometheus.hodzic.org:9090/

 #### Decomission Prometheus server